ChampiMagic/issuesTemplate/pull_request_template.md

 ## Checklist

 - [ ] I have tested this code.
-- [ ] I have build an APK/IPA file and tested that all is working
+- [ ] I have build an Production APK/IPA file and tested that all is working.
 - [ ] I have followed the coding style guidelines.
-- [ ] I have tested in a physical device
+- [ ] I have tested in a physical device (production APK/IPA file).